orsinium/blog/content/posts/py/pypi-squatting.md

 ---
 title: "Diving into PyPI package name squatting"
-date: 2023-10-13
+date: 2023-11-09
 tags:
   - python
 ---

-All sufficiently big public package registries are a mess full of malware, name squatting and drama:
+All sufficiently big public package registries are a mess full of malware, name squatting, and drama:

 * [crates.io](https://crates.io/) has [a single user](https://crates.io/users/swmon) owning names like "any", "bash", and "class".
 * [npmjs.com](https://www.npmjs.com/) had a [drama with left-pad](https://en.wikipedia.org/wiki/Npm#Dependency_chain_issues) when a single maintainer of a single one-liner package broke the internet.
-* [pypi.org](https://pypi.org/) appears in tech news monthly with another group of researches discovering another malware campaign.
+* [pypi.org](https://pypi.org/) appears in tech news monthly with another group of researchers discovering another malware campaign.

-Today PyPI malware [made news yet again](https://arstechnica.com/security/2023/11/developers-targeted-with-malware-that-monitors-their-every-move/), so I decided to take look at the other side of PyPI: name squatting and some other interesting stats along the way.
+Today PyPI malware [made news yet again](https://arstechnica.com/security/2023/11/developers-targeted-with-malware-that-monitors-their-every-move/), so I decided to take a look at the other side of PyPI: name squatting and some other interesting stats along the way.

 ## Get the data

 We could manually try random package names and check their owner but there is a better way.
-[Seth Michael Larson](https://sethmlarson.dev/), the [Security Developer-in-Residence at the Python Software Foundation](https://pyfound.blogspot.com/2023/06/announcing-our-new-security-developer.html) has a public repository [pypi-data](https://github.com/sethmlarson/pypi-data) with a partiual dump of the PyPI database.
+[Seth Michael Larson](https://sethmlarson.dev/), the [Security Developer-in-Residence at the Python Software Foundation](https://pyfound.blogspot.com/2023/06/announcing-our-new-security-developer.html) has a public repository [pypi-data](https://github.com/sethmlarson/pypi-data) with a partial dump of the PyPI database.

 1. [Download the latest dump](https://github.com/sethmlarson/pypi-data/releases).
 If you want to reproduce my results, pick the same as I'm going to use: [2023-10-31](https://github.com/sethmlarson/pypi-data/releases/tag/2023.10.31) (spooky! 🎃).
 1. Extract: `gunzip pypi.db.gz`.